sarudalf3/sarudalf3/README.md

 ### Hi there ✌️

-I'm Rubén, an enthusiastic data scientist.
+I'm Rubén, an enthusiastic data scientist from Chile, South America.

 #### Bio